Holistische Arts

 80-90%

-of all sexually active people will encounter the HPV virus.
+of all sexually active people encounter the HPV virus.
 Having HPV says nothing about you as a person or your relationship.

 Bron: RIVM